 Updated, May 2013A year ago, in April 2012, I published the first draft of this essay, then called “Killer App for Angel Investors: Authenticity.”
 To my delight, ideas like these are taking off.
 Not only at start-up enterprises like WetheP, org, the online Community I’m leading that connects people’s passions for collaborative progress.
 Also at companies nationwide that are following in the footsteps of leaders who continually break the business norms.
-To prove ‘Conscious Capitalism,’ as the title of Whole Foods CEO John Mackey’s recent book implies, means better bottom lines — big time.
+To prove ‘Conscious Capitalism,’ as the title of Whole Foods CEO John Mackey’s recent book implies, means better bottom lines.
 Smart investors have been getting the tip, too.

 Many no longer risk their dollars and common sense on seductions offered by solely self-interested corporations.
 They see promise, instead, in authentic evolutions offered by community-serving leaders and companies.

 It’s established that the economic crash produced an influx of disruptive innovations.
 Now, a new movement of social enterprise leaders is offering new promise for America.
 They are iterating a not-so-far-back history.

 By luck of age and angel investors I co-founded a startup during the last recession.
 We started Peoplenet Communications Corporation with more energy than experience, bootstrapping the ideas for our dot-com baby with nascent abilities, outside-the-box-creativity, lots of sweat equity and very smart colleagues.

 One, a wild-haired engineer, stood in my office in 1996 explaining the World Wide Web and Global Positioning System.
 I wondered if we should cut off his Mountain Dew.

 Now familiar, Internet and GPS technologies back then sounded too good to be true.
 Not only because of what they could do, but also because of what they cost: little.
 Anyone with a good idea and some seed capital could cook up an app.